Radio Televisyen Malaysia: 2001–2015: Rebranding and transformation

-In 2001, RTM reorganized and restructured scheduling time for TV1 and TV2 to adapt with current situation.
+On 1 April 2001, RTM reorganized and restructured scheduling time for TV1 and TV2 to adapt with current situation.
 It also planned to introduced a new formula to allocate broadcast time to 54 production companies by 2002.

 In 2002, RTM planned to launch two more channels, as TV1 and TV2 could not accommodate its ever-increasing programming.
 It also announced that it would launch a specialty channel dedicated to sports and recreation, which would later become Sukan RTM.
 RTM also planned to produce a special programs on English learning in order to increased knowledge of English as the country's second language.

 In 2003, RTM revived its corporatization plan and expected to be corporatized as Radio Televisyen Malaysia Berhad (RTMB) with the name and logo change took effect in March, but later postponed to June and August.
 However, the plan was abolished as RTM remains a government-owned.

 RTM allocated RM385 million and the addition of 1,659 staffs to upgrade its radio and television services in April 2004.

 In June 2004, RTM reorganised its broadcast operations, in line with "fast, precise and compact" concept.

 By July, RTM announced that it would expand its broadcast operations overseas in the future.
 This came after the Information Ministry have managed several technical matters.
 It also set out its target to air 60% of local content and more imported programs by 2005.

 RTM signed a memorandum of understanding (MoU) with MiTV Corporation in February 2005 in which the latter agreed to aired RTM's programs on its platform.

 In conjunction with its 59th anniversary on 1 April 2005, RTM's radio stations underwent rebranding and renaming.